Distribution Approximation and Statistical Estimation Guarantees of Generative Adversarial Networks: Distribution estimation in Euclidean space

-H\"{o}lder densities have been widely studied in density estimation \citep{wasserman2006all, tsybakov2008introduction}. $p_\mu$ being lower bounded is a technical assumption common in literature \citep{moser1965volume, caffarelli1996boundary}.
-Assumption \ref{assump3} is always satisfied, since $\rho$ is often taken as the uniform distribution.
+H\"{o}lder regularity is commonly used in literature on smooth density estimation \cite{wasserman2006all, tsybakov2008introduction}.
+In the remaining of the paper, we occasionally omit the domain in H\"{o}lder spaces when it is clear from the context.
+The condition of $p_\mu$ being lower bounded is a common technical assumption in the optimal transport theory \cite{moser1965volume, caffarelli1996boundary}.
+This condition and the convexity of $\cX$ guarantee that, there exists a H\"{o}lder transformation $T$ such that $T_\sharp \rho = \mu$ (see Lemma \ref{lemma:monge}).
+Besides, Assumption \ref{assump3} is always satisfied, since $\rho$ is often taken as a uniform distribution.